 Specifically studying relationships among pasture available with production and use of it; with emphasis in grazing and behavior linking them with ingestion/digestion and management of the feed sources in grazing.

 Understand and looking the different mechanisms related with the earlier step that include efficiency and energy destination compared grazing or housing systems searching advantages and opportunities of our grazing systems.

 In the last period we work with special focus in adjust and well operational equipment and methodology that allow evaluate the previous statements in our conditions and taking in account the necessity to work with a wide and multidisciplinary field.

-Master thesis work on "Total consumption, consumption rate and milk production of dairy cows under different intensities of fescue defoliation in spring".
+Master thesis work on "Total intake, intake rate and milk production of dairy cows under different intensities of fescue defoliation in spring".
 The focus of this work is on the plant-animal relationship, in search of the best pasture and animal performance strategy.

 It is expected to generate data that answer the following questions:

 How do decisions made in the daily routine linked to grazing management, level and type of supplementation, access times to different food resources and infrastructure conditions affect fresh pasture intake by cows, the level of inclusion of the different foodstuffs in the diet and the economic feeding margin in commercial dairy herds?